Gaza-projections/gaza_projections/README.md

 - `gaza_food_trucks.csv` contains the reported number of food trucks reaching any open crossing into Gaza, per day.
 - `gaza_survey2020_kcal_bmi_agg` contains aggregate (by age, sex) data from a 2020 survey of adults aged 40+ years in Gaza.
 For each age-sex stratum the dataset reports mean values of the weight, height and daily Kcal intake.
 The `svy_wt` column contains the relative proportion of survey participants in each age-sex stratum, and is used when averaging results to all age groups.
 - `gm_anthro_2019_agg.rds` contains aggregate (by age in months, sex, height and weight) anthropometric data from systematic growth monitoring of children aged 6-59 months old in Gaza.
 The data were collected in 2019.
 The `wt` variable is the proportion of children within the age-sex-height-weight-stratum, and is used when averaging GAM and SAM prevalences for the entire population aged 6-59 momths old.
+- `gaza_nutrition_starvation_lit.xlsx` contains metadata extracted from old studies of people exposed to starvation conditions.
+The main outcome of interest is weight loss.
+This dataset is read and analysed by the archived R script `02_fit_wt_loss_model.R` (see below), but is not used for the analysis.

 #### Analysis scripts
 - `00_master_script.R` installs/loads packages, sets colour palettes, initialises random numbers, recognises the local directory and calls all the other scripts;